GabZzL/Create-Spotify-Playlist/README.md

 # Create-Spotify-Playlist
-Spotify Playlist using python(BeautifulSoup, Spotipy )
+Spotify Playlist using BeautifulSoup and Spotipy Automated Project